Is HeatShield® Relining Right for You?

 Take, for instance, the chimney liner.
 It wasn’t until the early-to-mid 1900s that chimney liners were even put in use regularly.
-Based on the knowledge we have now about the dangers of using an unlined liner, this seems unthinkable, but for those living back then, this was simply the norm.
+Based on the knowledge we have now about the dangers of using an unlined chimney, this seems unthinkable, but for those living back then, this was simply the norm.

 Fortunately, nowadays, we know better, and the team here at Wolfman is proud to ensure homeowners throughout the San Antonio area are equipped with a sturdy, reliable liner that can bring them years of quality protection.
 And if you need any other repair services completed, we can help with those too.

 Call now or book online with us to get started.

 So, here’s the big question… Does a chimney really need a chimney liner, or is it just an extra feature that can help improve efficiency?

 Yes, every chimney needs a liner – and if it doesn’t have a liner it’s incredibly dangerous to put the fireplace to use.